Dwarkadhish Temple

-According to tradition, the original temple was believed to have been built by Krishna's grandson, Vajranabha, over the hari-griha (Krishna's residential place).
-The original structure was destroyed by Mahmud Begada in 1472, and subsequently rebuilt in the 15th-16th century, in the Māru-Gurjara style.

 The temple became part of the Char Dham pilgrimage considered sacred by Hindus in India.
-Adi Shankaracharya, the 8th century Hindu theologian and philosopher, visited the shrine.
+Adi Shankara, the 8th century Hindu theologian and philosopher, visited the shrine.
 The other three being comprising Rameswaram, Badrinath and Puri.
 Even today a memorial within the temple is dedicated to his visit.
 Dwarakadheesh is the 98th Divya Desam of Vishnu on the subcontinent, glorified in the Divya Prabandha sacred texts.
 The temple is at an elevation of 12.19 m above mean sea-level.
 It faces west.
 The temple layout consists of a garbhagriha (Nijamandira or Harigraha) and an antarala (an antechamber).
-However, the existing temple is dated to 16th century.
+The original structure was destroyed by Mahmud Begada in 1473.
+The existing temple is dated to 16th century.

 Legend

 As per Hindu legend, Dwarka was built on a piece of land by Krishna that was reclaimed from the sea.
-Sage Durvasa once visited Krishna and his wife Rukmini.
-The sage wished that the pair took him to their palace.
-The pair readily agreed and started walking with the sage to their palace.
-After some distance, Rukmini got tired and she requested some water from Krishna.
-Krishna dug a mythical hole that brought in river Ganga to the place.
-Sage Durvasa was furious and cursed Rukmini to remain in the place.
+According to the Mahabharata, the sage Durvasa once visited Krishna and his wife Rukmini.
+The sage wished that the pair took him to their palace, demanding that they pull his chariot like horses.
+The pair agreed and started to carry the sage, even as the latter struck Rukmini when she fell.
+After some distance, according to local tradition, Rukmini got tired and she requested some water from Krishna.
+Krishna dug a hole with his powers that brought in river Ganga to the place.
+Durvasa was furious and cursed Rukmini to remain in the place.
 The temple where Rukmini's shrine is found, is believed to be the place where she stood.
+In the epic, finding no fault with the divine couple, Durvasa blessed Krishna with invincibility everywhere except the soles of his feet, and declared that Rukmini would be the foremost of the deity's spouses and would be his eternal companion in the next world as well.